lawremi/fllume/README.md

 # fllume: A Fluent Python API for LLM Agents

-fllume provides a fluent API for data scientists to build and interact with Large Language Model (LLM) agents in Python.
+fllume (a portmanteau of **flu**ent and **LLM**) provides a fluent API for data scientists to build and interact with Large Language Model (LLM) agents in Python.
 Inspired by fluent APIs in the R ecosystem but adapted for Python, fllume simplifies interactions with LLMs so that data scientists can more easily apply them to their scientific workflows.
 For example, an agent could execute a database query, munge data, generate a workflow, or produce a report.
 The goal is to enable data scientists to experiment with using LLMs in their programmatic workflows, _not_ to provide a chatbot in Python (see e.g. [chatlas](https://github.com/posit-dev/chatlas) for that).

 ## Installation